bparanj/crystal/programming/rails/control-model.md

 A system's control model describes how its constituent subsystems interact with each other.
 Many systems adopt a simple, centralized, single-threaded call and return control model.
 Some of the system structures are implicitly based on a specific control model:

 - In a data-flow structure subsystems are controlled by the flow of data
-- In an object-oriented structure control is typically coordinated through method invocations
+- In an object-oriented structure control is  coordinated through method invocations
 - Event-driven
 - System manager
 - State transitions